petercoles/Betfair-Exchange/readme.md

 ## Testing

 The package comes with two test suite (or at least soon will).
-The "unit" test suite will simulate http activity (i.e. won't hit the Betfair servers), however the "integration" test suite will test connectivity and the acceptability of requests so will need valud credentials.
+The "unit" test suite will simulate http activity (i.e. won't hit the Betfair servers), however the "integration" test suite will test connectivity and the acceptability of requests so will need valid credentials.
 These should be placed in a file called .env.php which can be created by copying the .env.example.php file in the package's root folder.

 To run the test suites:
 ```